guillaumelauzier/PersonalSite/resume/index.md

 ---
 layout: page
 title: Resume
-description: Resume of Abdel Raoof
+description: Resume of Guillaume Lauzier
 theme: red
 ---
 Six years of experience in software development on Microsoft and Java technologies.
 Experienced in design and development of enterprise web applications, content management systems and enterprise application integration.